MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/reference/custom-actions/msdyn_ForecastApi.md

 ### GET_ForecastConfigurations

-Returns the list of all forecast configurations having the name that is provided as part of request payload.
+Returns all forecast configurations having the name that is provided as part of request payload.

 #### Example